 Authors are encouraged to submit their material for publication in one of the journals of the association.
-Acceptance for the conference does not guarantee acceptance for publication in one of the journals..
+Note, however, that acceptance for the conference does not guarantee acceptance for publication in one of the journals.

 In case authors want to withdraw their abstracts please adhere to the following deadlines:

-Withdrawal of abstracts before 15 January 2018: your abstract will be removed from EarthDoc.
+Withdrawal of abstracts before 01 April 2018: your (extended) abstract will be removed from EarthDoc.
 If the proceedings will be available via USB key, your (extended) abstract will not be included.

 Please note: EAGE cannot be held liable for any loss, damage, direct, indirect or consequential damage as a result of withdrawal, removal or non-removal of the abstract in any way.

-The Selection Committee will consider all extended abstracts submitted to the EAGE by 15 December 2017 23.59 hrs (GMT +2) and authors will be notified by the end of January 2018.
-The technical programme selection meeting has then taken place and the technical programme with definite session titles and presentation allocation is composed.
+The Selection Committee will consider all extended abstracts submitted to the EAGE Head Office by 15 January 2018 23:59 hrs (GMT +1) and authors will be notified by early March 2018.
+The technical programme selection meeting has then taken place and the technical programme with definite session titles and presentation allocation is now composed.

-The extended abstracts must be relevant to one of the Topics.
-Authors are strongly requested to indicate the topic under which their extended abstract should be evaluated by the referees.
+The extended abstracts must be relevant to one of the conference topics.
+Authors are required to indicate the topic under which their extended abstract should be evaluated by the referees.
 Authors should also indicate their preference for either an oral or a poster presentation; certain material is more suitable for poster presentations, due to the details that need to be studied and discussed in more depth.

 EAGE cannot make any contributions toward coverage of expenses relating to the presentation.